UPPMAX/uppmax_intro_day_1/docs/sessions/login_console.md

     You can find find it at <https://docs.uppmax.uu.se/software/xeyes/>

-- On a Rackham login node, run `xeyes`.
+- On a Pelle login node, run `xeyes`.

 ???- question "How do I run it"